jiayihu/talks/the-persuit-of-quality/presentation.md

 ---

-> If you cannot measure it, you cannot improve it
+> "If you cannot measure it, you cannot improve it"
 - Deming

+^
+- Alla base del miglioramento continuo
+- Cruscotto macchina
+- Fondamentale cruscotto come in Redux devtools

 ---